precice/tutorials/two-scale-heat-conduction/README.md

 The case is chosen from the first example from the paper: Bastidas, Manuela & Bringedal, Carina & Pop, Iuliu Sorin (2021), A two-scale iterative scheme for a phase-field model for precipitation and dissolution in porous media.
 Applied Mathematics and Computation.
 396. 125933.
 10.1016/j.amc.2020.125933.

+* The [Micro Manager](https://github.com/precice/micro-manager) is a controlling which handles all micro-simulations and facilitates coupling with the macro-simulation via preCICE.
+The macro-problem and Micro Manager are configured via JSON files.

 ## Available solvers and dependencies

 * Both the macro and micro simulations are solved using the finite element library [Nutils](http://www.nutils.org/en/stable/).

 * Nutils code is written in Python

-* The Micro Manager (`micro-manager.py`) is a controlling components which handles all micro-simulations and facilitates coupling with the macro-simulation via preCICE.
-The macro-problem and Micro Manager are configured via JSON files.

 ## Running the simulation